EdbMails EDB Recovery and Migration software

 2. Prerequisites for preparing Active Directory (AD)

-• Step 3: Decide on the migration path from Exchange 2013 to 2019
+• Step 3: Determine the migration path from Exchange 2016 to 2019

 Current environment and requirementIdeal migration approachMigration flow

-You want to perform a full migration to Exchange 2019 in a single event and in a limited time frame.Exchange 2016 to 2019 cutover migrationIn this approach, you set up your target Exchange server and migrate everything in a single sitting.
-Suitable for large mailbox migration
+You want to perform a full migration to Exchange 2019 in a single event within a limited time frame.Exchange 2016 to 2019 cutover migrationSet up the target Exchange 2019 server and migrate all mailboxes in one go.
+Ideal for large-scale migrations completed in a single session.

-You want to migrate Exchange 2016 mailboxes to a Hybrid 2019 and Office 365 environmentMigrate Exchange 2016 to 2019 HybridIn this approach, you migrate from the source server to a Hybrid Exchange and Office 365 environment.
+You want to migrate Exchange 2016 mailboxes to a Hybrid 2019 and Office 365 environmentMigrate Exchange 2016 to 2019 HybridMigrate from the source server to a Hybrid Exchange and Office 365 environment.

 Note: The migration path depends on the number of mailboxes you want to migrate, size of the data and your organizational requirements.
 Use the Exchange deployment assistant to help you decide on the path.

-• Step 4: Set up the target Exchange Server 2019 for migration
+• Step 4: Set up the target Exchange server 2019 for migration

-1. Prepare the AD and domains
+1. Prepare the Active Directory forest and domains

 1. Before installing Exchange Server 2019, prepare your Active Directory forest and its domains for the new version of Exchange.